grafana/agent/docs/scraping-service.md

-When Scraping Service Mode is enabled, Agents **disallow** specifying instance configurations locally in the configuration file; using the KV store is required. [`agentctl`](#agentctl) can be used to manually sync instance configuration files to the API server.
+When Scraping Service Mode is enabled, Agents **disallow** specifying instance configurations locally in the configuration file; using the KV store is required. [`agentctl`](#agentctl) can be used to manually sync instance configuration files to the Agent's API server.

 ## Distributed Hash Ring